-Members must declare to the other members of the Board any material personal interest they have in a matter relating to the affairs of the Board.
+Members must declare to the other members of the Board any material personal interest they have in a matter relating to the affairs of the Board other than monetary and financial stability policies.
 Members may give standing notice to other members outlining the nature and extent of a material personal interest.

 Members considering taking on a material personal interest that might present, or might be perceived as presenting, a risk of conflict with their role as a Board member, should consult the Governor before committing themselves.